 Management believes that, at this time, the conditions in our market space with ongoing contract delays, the consequent need to procure certain materials in advance of a binding contract and the additional time needed to execute on new contracts previously reported have put a strain on our cash reserves.
-However, improvements in the commercial outlook, recent common stock offerings and private placements as well as the availability to raise capital via its shelf registration indicate there is no substantial doubt for the Company to continue as a going concern for a period of twelve months.
-We continue executing the plan to grow our business and achieve profitability with the benefit of potential tailwinds from renewed awareness around railroad safety.
+However, recent common stock offerings and private placements as well as the availability to raise capital via its shelf registration indicate there is no substantial doubt for the Company to continue as a going concern for a period of twelve months.
+We continue executing the plan to grow our business and achieve profitability.
 The Company may selectively look at opportunities for fund raising in the future.
 Management has extensively evaluated our requirements for the next 12 months and has determined that the Company currently has sufficient cash and access to capital to operate for at least that period.